gaiasamadhi/samadhi-app-frontend/README.md

 Just type **bonus** after the #/ and you will have a playground for setting your own meditation.
 Enjoy :-)

-BTW, this specific section is a reimplementation of https://github.com/developedbyed/meditation-app
+By the way, this specific section is a reimplementation of https://github.com/developedbyed/meditation-app

 ## Framework